 Authentic Italian Tiramisu

 • 3 Tbsp cocoa powder for dusting

-In a heat-safe medium mixing bowl, whisk together egg yolks and 1/2 cup sugar.
-Place the bowl on top of the saucepan to create a double boiler.
+In a glass bowl that will not melt in the water, whisk together egg yolks and 1/2 cup sugar.
+Place the bowl on top of the pot to form a double boiler.

-In a stand mixer bowl, combine heavy cream, vanilla bean paste, 1 tsp espresso powder, and kosher salt.
-Using the whisk attachment, beat on medium speed until you see ribbons form in the cream – this takes ~3-4 minutes.
+In a mixing bowl with the whisk attachment, combine heavy cream, vanilla bean paste, 1 tsp espresso powder, and kosher salt.
+Beat on medium speed until thick ribbons of cream begin to form (approximately 3-4 minutes).

-Add the cold mascarpone and cooled egg yolk mixture; mix on medium speed for 2 more minutes until smooth and creamy.
+Add the chilled mascarpone and the yolk mixture.
+Mix on medium speed for another 2 minutes or until the mixture is smooth and creamy.
+You must not overmix here or the mascarpone will break down and become coarse.

-In a medium bowl, whisk together coffee, espresso liqueur, 1 Tbsp sugar, and 2 tsp espresso powder until the sugar dissolves.
+In a mixing bowl, whisk together coffee, espresso liqueur, 1 Tbsp sugar, and 2 tsp espresso powder until the sugar has dissolved.

-Working one at a time, quickly dip each ladyfinger into the coffee mixture and arrange in an even layer in a 9×13 baking dish.
-You want them soaked but not falling apart.
+Using a dip-and-layer approach (dipping each ladyfinger into the coffee mixture), lay the ladyfingers in even layers in a 9×13 baking pan, soaking them but not allowing them to come apart.

+Authentic Italian Tiramisu